bridgingfutures/website-test2/_posts/2025-11-18-uob-survey-displaced-ukrainians-temporary-status.md

   and future plans for displaced Ukrainians in the UK.
 image:
   path: /assets/img/posts/2025-11-18-uob-survey-displaced-ukrainians-temporary-status.png
-  alt: "University of Birmingham survey: displaced Ukrainians in the UK and long-term temporary status"
+  alt: "University of Birmingham survey on displaced Ukrainians in the UK"
 toc: false
 published: true
 lang: en